-For all the nice and cozy feelings the cannabis plant can induce, getting paranoid is the most dreaded and unwelcome side effect a lot of weed enthusiasts have experienced.
+For all the nice and cozy feelings the cannabis plant can induce, getting paranoid when high is the most dreaded and unwelcome side effect a lot of weed enthusiasts have experienced.
 Yes, it may feel like you’re in danger when you’re not, but the feeling is far from pleasant.

 Some cannabis users have managed to get past it, while others may still be looking for ways to become less paranoid when smoking weed, which is what we’ll discuss in this article.